 The AP must be part of a device group before the radio settings and the Professional Install button are displayed.
-To add an AP to a device group, see Add APs on page 171.
+To add an AP to a device group, see Add APs on page 175.

 Field Description Radio Band Title The title indicates the radio band and if the radio is configured for Mesh or Client Bridge.
-Note: Mesh and Client Bridge cannot be configured on the same radio.
+Note: Mesh and Client Bridge cannot be configured on the same AP.
 Use RF Management Policy Indicates if settings from the RF Management policy that is associated with the device group are used.
 If you select Yes , links to the RF Management Policy and the site are present.
 If you select Fixed Channel , the radio settings are displayed.
 You can modify Fixed Channel radio setting here.
 To modify an RF Management Policy, go to Advanced > Overrides .
 Mesh: Mesh Radio configuration supports Fixed Channel for root APs and Mesh ACS for non-root APs.
-See Configure a Mesh Point Network on page 207 for more information about configuring a Mesh Network.
+See Configure a Mesh Point Network on page 211 for more information about configuring a Mesh Network.
 Channel Width Determines the channel width for the radio.
 Valid values are: 20 MHz 40 MHz 80 MHz (supported on 5GHz only 802.11ac and 802.11ax) 160 MHz (supported on 5GHz only 802.11ax) Automatic - Channel width is calculated automatically.
 This is the default value.
+A best practice is to use a predetermined width configured as part of the design of the entire RF deployment.
 Request New Channel Specifies the primary channel of the wireless AP.
 Select Auto to request ACS to search for a channel using a channel selection algorithm.
 Depending on the licensed regulatory domain, channels may be restricted.
 ACS in the 2.4 GHz radio band with 40 MHz channels is not recommended due to severe co-channel interference.